Contemporary Art Practice HND

 - Recognised second-year entry to R.U.K 3 year Degrees

-- BA (Hons) Contemporary Art Practice, year 3 entry at University of Highlands and Islands
+- BA (Hons) Contemporary Art Practice, year 3 entry at the University of Highlands and Islands

 - Arts educator